Super Easy Tips to Learn Medical Terminology

 Sometimes a word may contain more than one root.
 The term “bronchogenic” has 2 roots: “bronch” and “gen”, with an added “o” to ease pronunciation, and “ic” being the suffix at the end.

 You can easily find lists of almost all medical roots, prefixes and suffixes and even various medical terminology cheat sheets.
-Just download them, keep them handy, and soon you’ll be on your way to deciphering any term that comes your way
+Just download them, keep them handy, and soon you’ll be on your way to deciphering any term that comes your way.

-4. Bulk Learning: Create Your Own Acronyms
+4. Bulk Learning Medical Terms: Create Your Own Acronyms

 Creating acronyms yourself takes a little bit of imagination and creativity, but it’s extremely effective.
 To get started, just take your group of related words, look at their first letters and rearrange them to form something new that is easy to remember.

 Example: Let’s say you want to memorize the causes of “erythema nodosum” (definition: inflammation of the fat under the skin).
-This condition is usually caused by drugs, infections, pregnancy, OCP, uicerative colitis or tuberculosis.
+This condition is usually caused by drugs, infections, pregnancy, OCP, ulcerative colitis or tuberculosis.

 We take the initial letter of each cause and see if we can create a meaningful word or phrase (in this case, we already did that).
 Then we get the acronym: DIP OUT

-You can create you own lists of acronyms for various purposes: groups of diseases, treatments, body parts, etc. Then you’ll have your own, self-made medical terminology study guide, tailored to your specific learning needs.
+You can create your own lists of acronyms for various purposes: groups of diseases, treatments, body parts, etc. Then you’ll have your own, self-made medical terminology study guide, tailored to your specific learning needs.

 Of course, there are some officially recognized acronyms that you should explore as well.